yangalan123/Amortized-Interpretability/README.md

    bash run.sh task=yelp_polarity model=bert explainer=svs-3600 seed=1 batch_size=1 device=0
 ```

 We understand it might be computationally expensive to run all the seeds.
-So we provide a pre-computed Shapley Values [here](https://drive.google.com/file/d/1kOIEEuEHG-zDmZ3rwYLDOV-RtRyvBxiu/view?usp=sharing).
+So we provide pre-computed Shapley Values [here](https://drive.google.com/file/d/1kOIEEuEHG-zDmZ3rwYLDOV-RtRyvBxiu/view?usp=sharing).
 You can download and unzip it under the `thermostat` directory.
 The resulted directory structure should be `thermostat/experiments/...`.

 2. Then you can compute Spearman's Ranking Correlation Coefficient (SRCC) between different Shapley Values.